Spark will be closed to new submissions from December 1, 2014 to January 31, 2015. We will reopen on February 1, 2015.

-Details on rights and rates can be found on the Rights & Rates page, but here’s an overview:
+Details on rights and rates can be found on the Rights & Rates page.
+Please visit this page before submitting.

-We happily accept simultaneous submissions, so long as you show us the courtesy of letting us know that it has been submitted elsewhere, and withdrawing your submission by the scheduled close date listed above if your work is accepted by another publication.
+We happily accept simultaneous submissions, so long as you show us the courtesy of letting us know that it has been submitted elsewhere, and withdrawing your submission promptly if your work is accepted by another publication.

 For questions or clarification on any topic, please contact us at email@example.com.